DinisSousa2003/Super-Tic-Tac-Toe/README.md

 # Super-Tic-Tac-Toe

-Developed by Daniel Lopes and Dinis Sousa, two fisrt year engeeniring students.
+Developed by Daniel Lopes and Dinis Sousa, two first year engeeniring students.
 (We were bored during the gap between semesters)

 ### Packages
 Pygame